JAlcocerT/JAlcocerT/content/docs/CoolResources/video.md

 ## Video as a Code

-It's all about using: https://github.com/FFmpeg/FFmpeg
+It's all about using **FFMPEG**: https://github.com/FFmpeg/FFmpeg

-For Linux:
+For Linux: *I was doing some tricks*

 ```sh
 #sudo apt update && sudo apt install ffmpeg